-LSE Cities is leading the NCE research programme on cities.
-Other key institutions involved in the cities programme include the World Resources Institute (US), the Indian Council for Research on International Economic Relations (India), Stockholm Environment Institute (Sweden) and Tsinghua University (China).
-The cities research programme for NCE is led by Graham Floater and Philipp Rode.
+LSE Cities lead the NCE research programme on cities.
+Other key institutions involved in the cities programme included the World Resources Institute (US), the Indian Council for Research on International Economic Relations (India), Stockholm Environment Institute (Sweden) and Tsinghua University (China).
+The cities research programme for NCE was led by Graham Floater and Philipp Rode.

-The cities research is assembling the evidence base on the economic opportunities, risks and barriers to cities in taking climate action.
-This is used to shape the findings and recommendations of the Global Commission.
+The cities research assembled the evidence base on the economic opportunities, risks and barriers to cities in taking climate action.
+This was used to shape the findings and recommendations of the Global Commission.

-The research programme is designed to be grounded in the priorities of economic decision makers.
-It therefore focuses on how cities can achieve core economic objectives in the context of increased climate risk.
+The research programme was designed to be grounded in the priorities of economic decision makers.
+It therefore focused on how cities can achieve core economic objectives in the context of increased climate risk.

-The project’s starting point is therefore to engage directly with the goals and perspectives of key decision-makers: finance and economic ministries at the national level, city mayors and those who take major investment decisions in and around cities.
-The research seeks to take a rigorously objective and evidence-based approach, independently assessing the evidence from all sides of the debate.
+The project’s starting point was to engage directly with the goals and perspectives of key decision-makers: finance and economic ministries at the national level, city mayors and those who take major investment decisions in and around cities.
+The research aimed to take a rigorously objective and evidence-based approach, independently assessing the evidence from all sides of the debate.